RubenEschauzier/link-prioritization-experiments/README.md

 # My Experiment

 This experiment was created with [jbr](https://github.com/rubensworks/jbr.js).
+This experiment measures the execution time of 17 prioritization algorithms described in the ISWC 2025 paper.
 (Sometimes you might need to add `127.0.0.1 solidbench-server` to your /etc/hosts file if the css server is not seen as up)

 ## Requirements